craigthomas/Chip8Java/README.md

 ## License

-This project makes use of an MIT style license.
+This project makes use of an MIT license.
 Please see the file called LICENSE for more information.
 Note that this project may make use of other software that has separate license terms.
 See the section called `Third Party Licenses and Attributions` below for more information on those